Understanding the layered Web: A Deep Dive into the Forest Food Chain

 Q: How does the forest food chain contribute to nutrient cycling?

 A: Decomposers play a crucial role in nutrient cycling.
-They break down dead plants and animals, releasing essential nutrients back into the soil, which are then absorbed by plants, restarting the cycle.
+Plus, they break down dead plants and animals, releasing essential nutrients back into the soil, which are then absorbed by plants, restarting the cycle.
 This process maintains soil fertility and supports the growth of plants, the foundation of the forest food chain.

 Q: What is the importance of biodiversity within a forest food chain?